toshivc/O_C-Phazerville/docs/Installation.md

 ### step 1): get the IDE + teensyduino add-on
 - if you don’t have it already, you need to install the [Arduino IDE](https://www.arduino.cc/en/software) as well as the [Teensyduino](https://www.pjrc.com/teensy/td_download.html) add-on.
+- unlike past firmwares, the latest versions of each should work just fine.

 ### step 2): clone or download the firmware source code repository to your computer
 - clone from `https://github.com/djphazer/O_C-Phazerville`
 - use the `phazerville` branch (which is the default) - this is the latest “production” released code
-- "dev" and other branches contain bleeding-edge code which may or may not contain bugs
+- `dev/*` and other branches contain bleeding-edge code which may or may not contain bugs

 ### step 3): compile
 - Once the libraries and source code for the firmware are in place, you should be able to compile it.
 Open the file called `src.ino`.
 Now make sure you: